Principles

 Let structure follow the task

-Stable teams are one option, not the default answer to every priority.
-Use the smallest structure that can reliably carry the work.
+Stable teams still matter, but they are not the default answer to every priority.
+Use the lightest structure that can carry the work without losing accountability, continuity, or context.

 Keep stewardship explicit

-Self-selection does not remove accountability.
-Every commitment still needs an owner, a review rhythm, and a path for escalation.
+Autonomy is not the same as ambiguity.
+Every commitment still needs clear decision rights, a review rhythm, and a path for escalation when priorities or tradeoffs conflict.

 Tensions to manage